-The words that Blue Nile used above to peak our interest, did just that.
-I am curious to see how Blue Nile is creating diamonds guaranteed to deliver unmatched sparkle.
-Because let’s face it, I’ve been at this game since 1985 and the promise of anything new is exciting.
+The words that Blue Nile uses to peak our interest, did just that.
+As a result, I'm curious to see how https://goto.bluenile.com/4e5Ge9 is creating diamonds guaranteed to deliver unmatched sparkle.
+After all, I’ve been at this game since 1985 and the promise of anything new is exciting.

-The modern round brilliant cut diamond has been the bread and butter of the industry since the mid-1950’s.
-However, even that is a redesign, largely built upon the work of Marcel Tolkowsky in 1919.
+As a matter of fact, the modern round brilliant cut diamond has been the bread and butter of the industry since the mid-1950s.
+Although that may be true, it is actually a redesign, largely built upon the work of Marcel Tolkowsky's Diamond Design from 1919.
 With the promise of a new creation nibbling at my curiosity, I ran a patent search for the Astor by Blue Nile diamond:

 The next section of the Astor by Blue Nile diamond introduction page looks like this:

-I took the liberty of highlighting that sentence in red, because this is a pretty hefty claim!
+Obviously, I took the liberty of highlighting that sentence in red because this is a pretty hefty claim!
 Let’s read that again…

 By the same token, I interpret ‘the highest grade’ to mean the highest scores for Light Performance on the GemEx grading platform.